Napa Valley AVA: Modern era

-In 1965, Napa Valley icon Robert Mondavi broke away from his family's Charles Krug estate to found his own winemaking operation in Oakville.
+In 1965, Napa Valley icon Robert Mondavi broke away from his family's Charles Krug estate to start his own winemaking operation in Oakville.
 It was the first new large-scale winery to be established in the valley since Prohibition and included the original To Kalon land.
 After this, the number of wineries in the valley grew rapidly, as did the region's reputation.